tummetott/reticle.nvim/.github/README.md

 ### ⚙️  Configuration

-The `setup()` function takes a `config` dictionary with user configurations.
-User configurations are merged with the default settings where possible.
-In the event of a collision, user values take precedence and overwrite the default settings.
+The `setup()` function takes a `opts` dictionary with user configurations.
+User options are merged with the default options where possible.
+In the event of a collision, user values take precedence and overwrite the default options.
 If you prefer not to customize the default behavior, you can call the function without arguments.

 ```lua